John Michie: Politics

 In 2008, Michie publicly backed the Scottish Labour Party in the run up to the Glasgow East by-election.
-However it later emerged Michie, in a report for the BBC's This Week programme the previous year, appeared to back Scottish independence, which the Labour Party officially opposes.
+It later emerged that Michie, in a report for the BBC's This Week programme the previous year, appeared to back Scottish independence, which the Labour Party officially opposes.
 Michie said, "An independent Scotland would find a new confidence.
 It would slow down the brain-drain that causes this country to lose so many of its most brightest and most skilled."
 The Labour Party subsequently issued a statement on behalf of Michie claiming he did not support independence.

 In August 2014, Michie was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Personal life

 Michie has three children with his partner Carol Fletcher, a former Hot Gossip dancer.
-He is a keen swimmer and player of squash.
 His nephew is actor Jamie Michie, who has appeared in The IT Crowd, Game of Thrones and alongside John in Karen Pirie and one episode of Taggart in 2010.

 In September 2017, his 24-year-old daughter, Louella Fletcher-Michie, died at the Bestival music festival in Dorset after taking the recreational drug 2C-P. Her 28-year-old friend, Ceon Broughton – who had videoed her over a period of six hours hallucinating and begging for help, and failed to take her to the festival hospital tent only 400 metres away – was subsequently arrested on suspicion of murder and questioned by police.
 In February 2019, Broughton appeared at Winchester Crown Court charged with manslaughter.
 On 28 February 2019, he was found guilty of manslaughter by gross negligence, as well as supplying a Class A drug, and sentenced to eight and a half years in prison.
-His manslaughter conviction was quashed on 18 August 2020 after Court of Appeal judges ruled that Fletcher-Michie's death had been a tragic accident, but the conviction for supplying a Class A drug stood.
+His manslaughter conviction was quashed on 18 August 2020 after Court of Appeal judges ruled that Fletcher-Michie's death was an accident, but the conviction for supplying a Class A drug stood.